-Build a more employable set of business admin skills, and sit above the rest by completing the Business Administration and Technology (Level 3) qualification at TPP.
-Enhance your knowledge with business administration expertise that will be transferrable across many jobs, and up-skill into a variety of solid career opportunities in the industry.
+Build a more employable set of business admin skills.
+Sit above the rest by completing the Business Administration and Technology (Level 3) qualification at TPP.
+Enhance your knowledge with business administration expertise that will be transferrable across many jobs.
+Up-skill into a variety of solid career opportunities in the industry.

 Study will prepare you for jobs in customer service, administration, reception or other business and office related roles.
 TPP has been developing work-ready business and administration graduates for over 20 years.
 We have built up a strong team of industry experienced tutors who each offer different areas of expertise to lead, motivate and inspire students to ensure their success.